Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 - Text-to-speech output using Speech Synthesis API
 - Multilingual support for accessibility

-**Note:** Utilizes Google Gemini AI for intelligent response generation and farming advice.
+**Note:** Uses Groq LLM by default for intelligent response generation and farming advice; Google Gemini AI is also supported as an alternate provider.

 **Page 11**